ShanaFarber/D607_Project3/README.md

 # D607_Project3

 This github repository is a compilation of the work completed to determine today's most valued data science skills.
-This work is a collaboration of effort by:
+This work is a collaboration of effort by Waheeb Algabri, Keith Colella, John Cruz, Shoshana Farber, and Kayleah Griffen.

-Waheeb Algabri
-Keith Colella
-John Cruz
-Shoshana Farber
-Kayleah Griffen

 --------------------------------------------------------------------------------------------------------------------------